scrollmapper/bible_databases_deuterocanonical/sources/en/book-of-jubilees/book-of-jubilees.md

 **[12:8]** Keep silent, my son, lest they slay thee.'
 And these words he spake to his two brothers, and they were angry with him and he kept silent.

-**[12:9]** And in the fortieth jubilee, in the second week, in the seventh year thereof, [1925 A.M.]
-Abram took to himself a wife, and her name was Sarai, the daughter of his father, and she became his wife.
+**[12:9]** And in the fortieth jubilee, in the second week, in the seventh year thereof, Abram took to himself a wife, and her name was Sarai, the daughter of his father, and she became his wife.

-**[12:10]** And Haran, his brother, took to himself a wife in the third year of the third week, [1928 A.M.] and she bare him a son in the seventh year of this week, [1932 A.M.] and he called his name Lot.
+**[12:10]** And Haran, his brother, took to himself a wife in the third year of the third week, and she bare him a son in the seventh year of this week, and he called his name Lot.

 **[12:11]** And Nahor, his brother, took to himself a wife.

-**[12:12]** And in the sixtieth year of the life of Abram, that is, in the fourth week, in the fourth year thereof, [1936 A.M.]
-Abram arose by night, and burned the house of the idols, and he burned all that was in the house and no man knew it.
+**[12:12]** And in the sixtieth year of the life of Abram, that is, in the fourth week, in the fourth year thereof, Abram arose by night, and burned the house of the idols, and he burned all that was in the house and no man knew it.

 **[12:13]** And they arose in the night and sought to save their gods from the midst of the fire.